-Unlock six keys to success
+Unlock keys to success

 - Collaborate with HR colleagues

-- Stay close to the C-suite
+- Stay close to the stakeholders

 - Budget wisely

 - Activate managers

 - Listen to learners

 - Never stop learning yourself

+Chapter 1

-Chapter 1 L&D in Transition
+L&D in Transition

-L&D has become more central, strategic, cross-functional and overworked.
+L&D has become more central, strategic, cross-functional - and overworked.

-"The responsibility of learning has always been to help organisations navigate uncertainty and chaos in the world."
+"The responsibility of learning has always been to help organizations navigate uncertainty and chaos in the world."

-Linda Cai Vice President Talent Development, LinkedIn L&D's star is rocketing Learning leaders in the UK lived up to high expectations in the past two years - helping people pivot to pandemic protocols, remote work, and hybrid operations.
-They now have their executive leaders' ears and will continue influencing how their organisations adapt to change and reimagine the future.
-68% agree that L&D has become more cross-functional 4 72% agree that L&D has become a more strategic function at their organisation 4 had some to a great deal of involvement in helping their organisation adapt to change 4 agree that L&D is focused on rebuilding or reshaping their organisation in 2022 $^{\rm 4}$
+Linda Cai Vice President Talent Development, LinkedIn L&D's star is rocketing Learning leaders lived up to high expectations in the past two years - helping people pivot to pandemic protocols, remote work, and hybrid operations.
+They now have their executive leaders' ears and will continue influencing how their organizations adapt to change and reimagine the future.
+L&D leaders agree that L&D has become more influential over the past year.
+74% agree that L&D has become more cross-functional 4 agree that L&D has become a more strategic function at their organization 4 87% had some to a great deal of involvement in helping their organization adapt to change 4 62% 72% agree that L&D is focused on rebuilding or reshaping their organization in 20224

-Jobs and promotions are growing +15% L&D professionals globally saw 15% more promotions this year compared to their HR counterparts 5 +94% Demand for L&D specialists globally grew by 94% by mid-2021 5 "It's unsurprising that we see more and more progressive companies naming Chief Learning Officers - as was the case with Chief Diversity Officers when diversity became recognised as a business advantage."
+Jobs and promotions are growing +15% L&D pros saw 15% more promotions this year, compared with their HR counterparts 5 +94% Demand for L&D specialists increased 94% in July - September 2021, compared with April - June 20215 "It's unsurprising that we see more and more progressive companies naming chief learning officers - as was the case with chief diversity officers when diversity became recognized as a business advantage."